 Once you’ve acquired a lead and started to build their trust, the next major milestone in the intake process for most firms is scheduling an initial consultation.

-The consultation is effectively a “sales meeting.”
-It gives you the opportunity to learn more about the prospective client’s legal requirements and decide if you can meet their needs.
-And if they are a good fit, it’s a chance to land them as a client.
-Given the importance of consultations, it’s worth spending time developing a good process for setting up these appointments and ensuring that people actually show up.
+The consultation is effectively a “sales meeting” because you get the opportunity to learn more about the legal matter at hand, and if he or she is a good client fit, you’ll hopefully land their business.
+Given the importance of consultations, it’s worth spending the time to develop a good process for setting these appointments and ensuring that people actually show up.

 Best practices for initial consultations